SunjianGroup/magus/README.md

 # **MAGUS: Machine learning And Graph theory assisted Universal structure Searcher**

-`MAGUS` is an open-source Python package designed to predict crystal structures.
+`MAGUS` is a Python package designed to predict crystal structures, which is free for non-commercial academic use.

 # Current Features
 * Generation of atomic structures for a given symmetry , support cluster, 2D, 3D including molecules